 6. Change The Content (Science)

 Start out by doing something very simple.
 Since you know who you are talking to and you know what part of the journey you were trying to reach.
 Change up your sentence structure and see if you get a different response.
-It’s the little changes like this that can make the big difference.
-Also you might not have been detailed enough, so while you change up the sentence structure you should also write more detailed.
+It’s the little changes like this that can make a big difference.
+Also, you might not have been detailed enough, so while you change up the sentence structure you should also write more detailed.
 Some things are harder to understand and at the same time, to keep an audience’s attention, detail does it every time.

 Content Marketing, The New Attention To It, And Where Will You End Up